grzegorz-aleksander-klementowski/Woj-pizzeria_online-shop/README.md

 Card shopping in written in PHP.
 Add to card and buy the product you want + System of couting.
 Adding new products in Data Bases add new product in a website.
 Easy to use for restaurant owners.
 There are still small staff to polish up.
 I made it to a local restaurant as they made best pizza on the world!

+## Screenshots

+Here are some screenshots of the website: http://grzegorz-aleksander.klementowski.pl/php-sql-project.html .

 # Installation